finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     String code = "code_example"; // String | The code of the group to retrieve the A2B report for.
 Together with the scope this              uniquely identifies the portfolio group.
     String fromEffectiveAt = "fromEffectiveAt_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve the data.
 There is no lower bound if this is not specified.
     String toEffectiveAt = "toEffectiveAt_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve the data.
 There is no upper bound if this is not specified.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the portfolio.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the portfolio.
 Defaults to return the latest version              of each transaction if not specified.
     String recipeIdScope = "recipeIdScope_example"; // String | The scope of the given recipeId
     String recipeIdCode = "recipeIdCode_example"; // String | The code of the given recipeId
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" domain to decorate onto              the results.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\".